 As many businesses focus on moving to a digital process, there are some areas of concern.
 Many are overhauling their systems, and, let’s face it, for large Canadian corporations with parent companies located outside Canada, individuals outside Canada are at the centre of these overhauls.
 In addition to this, Canadian taxes are considered “simple” and are not given the required attention to ensure the company is compliant and that appropriate taxes are paid.
 As a result, the company is often exposed to extensive assessments, tax is paid in error, or a tax recovery is missed.

 Barbara Hoffmann, of B. Hoffmann & Associates, has 30 years of experience in accounting and tax.
-Her company helps medium and large corporations minimize the indirect tax they pay on an ongoing, consistent and supported basis.
+Her company helps medium and large corporations in Ontario and across Canada minimize the indirect tax they pay on an ongoing, consistent and supported basis.

 She said: “I am not an IT person, but I love all the stories in an organization that, when put together, are classed as a business.
 It concerns me that there appears to be a general assumption that any IT finance solution can tell the story of the business through programming transactions and get the right tax result.